It felt like a Recife moment again.

 I would have scheduled an Uber ride but Uber failed me beautifully somewhere between Fortaleza and Natal.

-In Fortaleza, I took a Uber from the airport to the Airbnb.
+In Fortaleza, I took an Uber from the airport to the Airbnb.
 The ride was 29.96 reais ($5.80).
 The next morning, I woke up to an email from Uber saying the total had been readjusted to 608.67 reais ($116).

 Wait, wait?

 The map tracking my ride didn’t make any sense.
-It was all over the place, and apparently, I had been in the car from 5:12 p.m. to 2:20 a.m. most likely, the driver didn’t “end” my ride and I was paying for all the passengers after me.
+It was all over the place, and apparently, I had been in the car from 5:12 p.m. to 2:20 a.m.
+Most likely, the driver didn’t “end” my ride and I was paying for all the passengers after me.

 I dispute the new fee with Uber and PayPal.
 PayPal apparently dealt with Uber directly and refunded me the following day.
 Uber also sent me an email saying the fee had been readjusted to a very reasonable 29.96 reais.